-For more information and sample drivers, see the answer record, Bitstream Loading across the PCI Express Link in UltraScale Devices for Tandem PCIe and Partial Reconfiguration (AR# 64761) [Ref 7].
+For more information and sample drivers, see the answer record, Bitstream Loading across the PCI Express Link in UltraScale Devices for Tandem PCIe and Partial Reconfiguration (AR# 64761).

-If the performance of partial bitstream delivery via the MCAP port is insufficient, the ICAP can be used instead.
-While this approach does require additional logic to funnel configuration data from the PCIe end point to this internal configuration port, the ICAP can be saturated with 32-bit configuration data at the maximum clock rate (200MHz for monolithic devices, 125MHz for SSI devices).
-See XAPP1338 Fast Partial Reconfiguration over PCI Express for more information and an example design [Ref 38].
+If the performance of partial bitstream delivery using the MCAP port is insufficient, the ICAP can be used instead.
+While this approach does require additional logic to funnel configuration data from the PCIe end point to this internal configuration port, the ICAP can be saturated with 32-bit configuration data at the maximum clock rate (200 MHz for monolithic devices, 125 MHz for SSI devices).
+See Fast Partial Reconfiguration Over PCI Express Application Note (v1.0) (XAPP1338) for more information and an example design.